Armel-Nzawou-Developer/ArmelDesign/README.md

 2. Description

 A responsive personal portfolio website built with HTML and CSS.
-It showcases my projects, skills, Web Development services, and contact information in a clean, accessible design.
+It showcases my projects, skills, Web Developemnt services, and contact information in a clean, accessible design.

 3. Features

 • Responsive design (mobile, tablet & desktop friendly)
 • Accessible with proper semantic HTML and ARIA labels
-• Hamburger menu
+• Sticky navigation bar and hamburger menu
 • Custom branding and styling

 4. Folder structure